paypal/paypal-risk-ios/README.md

 Carthage users can select a release from the versioned URLs in `Carthage/PayPalRisk.json`.
 Each entry points to its corresponding `PPRiskMagnes.xcframework.zip` release asset.

-## License

-PayPal Risk iOS is distributed under the PayPal SDK license included in the podspec.
-Third-party components, if present, remain subject to their own licenses.